 Hannah Ward, Senior Programme Manager - Coffee

 I lead on Twin’s programmes and partnerships with coffee producers in East Africa and Latin America and work closely with producer organisations, donors and industry partners to ensure positive outcomes for smallholders and their communities.
 I have 10 years’ experience in the international development sector with a focus on sustainable livelihoods and agriculture-based value chain programmes.
 Prior to Twin I was with VSO working on public-private partnerships.
 I hold a Masters in International Development and Social Policy, focusing on social development.

 Chloé Rotureau, Programme Officer - African Coffee

 I support the delivery of coffee projects in East Africa by monitoring activities, tracking budgets, and coordinating with the regional staff.
 Our projects focus on improving gender justice, promoting sustainable agriculture practices, while supporting producer organisations in marketing their coffee internationally.
 After graduating with an MA in Crisis Analysis and Humanitarian Action in France, I spent 4 years in Mexico working with NGOs, coordinating projects with communities of smallholder farmers, and building the capacity of teams for improving performance and impact.

 Mattia Guglielmi, Head of Region (Rwanda)

 I am responsible for a broad range of activities that vary from strategy definition to program delivery management and from leading the team in the region to business development.
 What I love most about my job is the blend between the strategic and the hands on approach which is very unique in my role.
 Prior to Twin I had different roles in the FMCG industry and I strongly believe in the value of working throughout the value chain to improve the livelihood of producers as well as the benefit for consumers.
-I currently live in Kigali with my wife Roberta and my son Tommaso.
+I currently live in Kigali with my wife Roberta and my sons Tommaso and Federico.

 Sylvia Baguma, MEL Coordinator (Rwanda)